andreasmhallberg/readingnotes/Haeri, 1997. The Reproduction of Symbolic Capital - Language, State, and Class in Egypt.md

 # Haeri, N., 1997.
 The Reproduction of Symbolic Capital: Language, State, and Class in Egypt.
 Current anthropology, 38(5), ss.795–816.

 - Bordiou-like characterisation of Arabic in Egypt.
-[I largely the content of 2003.]

 - *al-iʿrāb* "is the technical term for case endings."
 797 fotnote 10 [!]